Sustainable Home Design: Eco-Friendly Materials and Practices

 Energy Efficiency

 Making your home more energy-efficient is one of the best ways to reduce your environmental impact.
 Start with simple changes like switching to LED light bulbs—they use up to 75% less energy than traditional bulbs and last much longer.
-Seal any drafts around windows and doors to keep your home warm in the winter and cool in the summer.
-And consider investing in energy-efficient appliances—they use less water and electricity, which can save you money on your utility bills.
+Seal any drafts around windows and doors to keep your home comfortable year-round.
+And if you're in the market for new appliances, look for ENERGY STAR certified models—they're designed to be more efficient and save you money on your energy bills.

 Waste Reduction